Sunday, June 30, 2019

 A Gnani never claims himself as a Gnani, he guides the seekers, not posing himself as a Guru, and he does not force his wisdom on others.

 Advaita is not a theory or a philosophy.
 Advaita is the nature of the Soul the innermost Self.
-There is no need for any theory or philosophy or scriptures to acquire Self-knowledge.
+There is no need for any theory philosophy or scriptures to acquire Self-knowledge.
 Only a perfect understanding of what is what is needed.

-Sage Sri, Sankara:~ 'Like a servant who carries a lamp in front of you to find your way, and you have found it, so becomes the Veda to that person.
+Sage Sankara:~ 'Like a servant who carries a lamp in front of you to find your way, and you have found it, so becomes the Veda to that person.
 What is the Veda? ~ utterances of those who have known the Truth.
 Here is one who has known the Truth; why should he or she depend upon the Veda further?
 Actual realization takes you beyond books.
 At a certain stage, books become a botheration.
 The Upanishad itself says that the 'words are only so much of distraction for such minds'

 Buddha: ~ Do not believe in anything merely on the authority of your teachers and elders.

-Upanishad's say:~ "He who thinks he knows, does not know."
+Upanishad says:~ "He who thinks he knows, does not know."
 This means that to know anything implies a second, an object of knowledge, hence duality, i.e. no Gnana.

 Tripura Rahasya: ~ Second-hand knowledge of the Self-gathered from books or Gurus can never emancipate a man until its truth is rightly investigated and applied; the only direct realization will do that.
 Realize yourself, turning the mind inward.
 (18: 89).

-To acquire Self-knowledge or Brahma Gnana or Atma Gnana there is no Guru is required.
 The seeker has to grow from the inside out.
 None can teach him none can make him spiritual.
 There is no other teacher but his own Soul.

 All these experiences as a father, son, Guru, and pupil along with the world in which they all exist were one and the same consciousness appearing differently.
 All these distinctions disappear when one realizes the ultimate truth. : ~ Santthosh Kumaar